odoo/odoo/doc/reference/views.rst

     ``priority`` also defines the order of application during :ref:`view inheritance <reference/views/inheritance>` ``arch``
-    the description of the view's layout, see :ref:`reference/views/architecture`
+    the description of the view's layout
 ``groups_id``
     :class:`~openerp.fields.Many2many` field to the groups allowed to view/use the current view